So you’ve found the right influencers for your brand, and now it’s time to set up your first series of influencer campaigns.

 - Exposure: if an influencer’s channel is smaller or of equal size, offer to repost your influencer’s sponsored content on your own channel to give them exposure.
 This gives your influencers an incentive to create as much content as possible in the hopes of having it posted on your channel and seen by your audience.

-- Free product: if you are trying to advertise your business, offer to provide your influencers with free product in exchange for posts illustrating the use of your product.
+- Free product: if you are trying to advertise your business, offer to provide your influencers with a free products in exchange for posts illustrating the use of your product.
 As explained above, let your influencers advertise your product in whatever way they think best resonates with their channel.

 Ask for the rights to use your influencers’ content on your own channel: with permission from your influencers to repost their content on your own channel, you are provided with a consistent stream of quality content with very little work on your part.
 Reposting your influencer’s content on your channel also gives your brand a sense of trust that otherwise would take years of operation to achieve.
 When potential followers or customers visit your page and see all of these people praising your brand, their willingness to follow or potentially even purchase your product is increased.